dhruvag710/intern-resume-bot/README.md

 ## 📞 Support

-If you encounter any issues or have questions, please open an issue on GitHub.
+If you encounter any issues or have questions, please open an issue on GitHub